crizmo/Boundless/README.md

 Please see CONTRIBUTING.md for detailed contribution guidelines.

+## 🔍 Developers Wanted!

+**Looking for developers to help improve and optimize Boundless!**

+Whether you're experienced with game development, real-time multiplayer systems, or geospatial applications, we'd love your help in taking Boundless to the next level.
+Areas we're particularly focused on:

+- Performance optimization for smooth gameplay
+- Enhanced territory capture algorithms
+- Mobile experience improvements
+- Server-side scalability enhancements
+- Creative game mechanics and features

+Interested?
+Join our [Discord](https://discord.gg/RPaWHVBb7B) or reach out via GitHub issues to discuss how you can get involved!

 ## 🗺️ Roadmap

 - [ ] Additional game modes (Team battles, Capture the Flag)